MoritzLange/dkb_personal_finances/README.md

 the subjects also often look different (credit card subjects are more concise and hence easier to assign to categories, affecting step 2).

+**NB: If you fork this or in any other way upload your own version somewhere, make sure to remove all sensitive information from the source code!
+These include, amongst others, bank account numbers and (partial) credit card numbers!**

 ### Usage

 In order to use this tool, do the following: